Akki07861/Azure-Basics-to-Advance/README.md

-# Azure Zero to Hero Course
+# Azure Basics to Advance
 ## If you like the content, Don't forget to give this repository a :star:

 ## Day 1: Understanding Cloud Concepts, Vocabulary and Terminology